HIllya51/LunaTranslator/docs/en/ttsengines.md

 == Windows TTS

-On Windows 11, you can add narrator natural voice libraries in the system settings.
+For Windows 7 and above, you can add the text-to-speech package for a language in the system's language settings to use it.

-However, currently, natural voice libraries cannot be recognized by SAPI, so they cannot be used directly in LunaTranslator.
-But, you can install [NaturalVoiceSAPIAdapter](https://github.com/gexgd0419/NaturalVoiceSAPIAdapter), which can convert natural voice libraries to a SAPI interface, allowing them to be used in LunaTranslator.
+For Windows 11, in addition to the language's text-to-speech package, you can also add Narrator Natural Voices within system settings.
+However, Natural Voices are currently not recognized by SAPI, and therefore cannot be directly used in LunaTranslator.
+But, you can install [NaturalVoiceSAPIAdapter](https://github.com/gexgd0419/NaturalVoiceSAPIAdapter).
+This program can convert Natural Voices to a SAPI interface, allowing them to be used in LunaTranslator.

 == VoiceRoid2